Chapter 16 : What Friends Are For

 “You in a hurry?” asked Sirius, grinning as I cleaned the desk at an almost unnatural speed.
 He was sitting down, leaning lazily against the ingredient store cupboard, his dark hair falling casually into his eyes, as he pointed his wand at a rag that was slowly drifting along the desk.
 It gave the distinct impression that he was in no hurry and felt the whole thing was a waste of his time.

-I couldn’t stand his arrogance.
+I couldn’t stand it.
 “Yes I am.
-It looks like I’ll have to do everything myself though, since you’re being absolutely no help.
+It’s my birthday today and I don’t want to spend the whole evening scraping slime off the desks in the Potions dungeons.
+But it looks like I’ll have to do everything myself, since you’re being absolutely no help.
 You’re even using magic, which you’re not supposed to do, and still you’ve only cleaned about three inches of that desk.”

 “Oh come on, old Sluggy’s just left and he won’t be back for a while.
 He’ll never know.”
 He still had that aggravating grin on his face.